erikrose/blessings/README.rst

 You might notice that the above aren't the typical incomprehensible terminfo capability names; we alias a few of the harder-to-remember ones for readability.
-However, **all** capabilities are available: you can reference any string-returning capability listed on the `terminfo man page`_ by the name under the "Cap-name" column: for example, ``rum``.
+However, you aren't limited to these: you can reference any string-returning capability listed on the `terminfo man page`_ by the name under the "Cap-name" column: for example, ``rum``.